Their Compact

 Their Compact is a 1917 American silent Western film produced and distributed by Metro Pictures and directed by Edwin Carewe.
 The film stars Francis X. Bushman and Beverly Bayne, a popular romantic screen duo at the time.
-This film is lost.

 Plot

 As described in a film magazine, Jim (Bushman) goes west to forget an affair with a vivacious but heartless eastern girl.
 He is wounded by a gang of toughs who try to scare him away from his mine, and Mollie (Bayne) nurses him until he recovers.
 Verda (Adams), his former sweetheart, comes west as the wife of his chum Bob (Mortimer).
 While Bob places his wife in Jim's care and leaves on a business trip, Verda plans to run away with the leader of the thugs, who has stolen the gold from Jim's mine.
 However, the early return of Jim frustrates her plans, so she accuses Jim of insulting her.
 Bob then swears that he will kill Jim, but is shot by the gang leader.
 Verda and the gangster leave, but Jim overtakes them and brings Verda back to her dying husband.
 She is then driven out of town, and Jim and Mollie have a happy reunion.